steveshogren/hugo-blog/content/post/optimization.md

 To speed up the optimization problem, I broke it down into two calculations.
 First I run the DPS algorithm against all the possible combinations of values with a max total cost of sixty points and six total cards.
-Since each card gets a bonus when completed with 3 upgrades, those counted for extra:
+Since each card gets a bonus when completed with all three upgrades, those counted for extra:

 ```haskell
 maxDps :: Bool -> Bool -> Bool -> Integer -> String -> Integer -> Double -> Build